jahv/angular7/README.md

 - This local references are used only in the HTML template
 - gives the whole reference of the element, not the value

+## Features

+- @ChildView : Allow to use html nodes from the TS file
+- <ng-content></ng-content> : Allow to pass information to the template from outside the component